openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The formats supported by a Verifier may be set up using the metadata parameter `vp_formats` (see (#client_metadata_parameters)).
 The Wallet MUST ignore any `format` property inside a `presentation_definition` object if that `format` was not included in the `vp_formats` property of the metadata.

-Note: When a Verifier is requesting presentation of a Verifiable Presentation containing a Verifiable Credential, the Verifier MUST indicate in the `vp_formats` parameter the supported formats of both Verifiable Credential and Verifiable Presentation.
+Note: When a Verifier is requesting the presentation of a Verifiable Presentation containing a Verifiable Credential, the Verifier MUST indicate in the `vp_formats` parameter the supported formats of both Verifiable Credential and Verifiable Presentation.

 ## `presentation_definition_uri` Parameter {#request_presentation_definition_uri}